fgabbert/ControlsSandbox/rslqr/README.md

 The Robust Servomechanism Linear-Quadratic Regulator (RSLQR) is a popular control methodology in the aerospace industry that solves the command-tracking problem by converting it into an error-regulation problem (servomechanism) and then using linear-quadratic regulation (lqr) to optimize the gains.

+You can run the `rslqrScript.m` file in this directory to generate the same plot as below if you have matlab :)

 # TODO
 - Add better description and derivation ^
 - Add screenshots of simulink model and equate it to the matlab state-space models